 - Approval of Assembly Bill (AB) 1174 (Ch.
-662, Statutes of 2014) Interim Therapeutic Restorations and Determination of Radiographs to perform on a patient.
-This allowed dental hygienists to perform a new restorative service. - Approval of AB 502 (Ch.
+662, Statutes of 2014) Interim Therapeutic Restorations and Diagnosis of Radiographs.
+This allowed dental hygienists to perform a new function. - Approval of AB 502 (Ch.
 516, Statutes of 2015) Incorporation of RDHAPs.
 Allowed RDHAPs to incorporate for their businesses. - Approval of AB 2859 (Ch.
 473, Statutes of 2016) Retired Category of Licenses.
 Provided the authority for licensees to place their license into a retired status after they decide to end their careers. - Approval of Senate Bill (SB) 1039 (Ch.
 799, Statutes of 2016) Biennial License Renewal Fee Ceiling Increase.
 Increased the License Renewal Fee ceiling to \$500 to provide some flexibility for the DHCC to generate additional revenue when needed from its primary revenue source to address the cost of doing business. - Military Legislation Legislation approved to provide special provisions for military personnel and their spouses to apply and qualify for licensure: - AB 1904 (Ch.
 399, Statutes of 2013) Expedited Licensure Process for Military Members and their Spouses - SB 1226 (Ch 657, Statutes of 2015) Licensure Process Expedited for Honorably Discharged Veterans